diffblue/cbmc/COMPILING.md

 # Building using CMAKE

-Building with CMake is supported across Linux, MacOS X and Windows with Visual Studio.
+Building with CMake is supported across Linux, MacOS X and Windows with Visual Studio 2019.
 There are also hand-written make files which can be used to build separate binaries independently.
 Usage of the hand-written make files is explained in a separate section.
 The CMake build can build the complete repository in fewer steps and supports better integration with various IDEs and